viT-1/homm/readme.md

 Pet project to make Vue SPA without NodeJS bundlers, but XSLT "bundling" and JohnnyDepp dependencies library.
+Just download ZIP, extract in on your drive and click on [index.html](https://viT-1.github.io/homm/), and it's ready!

 ## Browsers support
 These browsers can display XML-translation with local files: